-One Book Thomas County is now in its fifth year.
-Together, we have traveled through time (Mitch Albom's The Time Keeper), explored innocence and justice through the eyes of an exoneree (Picking Cotton), practiced happiness and joy-filled living (The Happiness Project), and discovered what makes our region's ecology so very special (Ecology of a Cracker Childhood), and experienced love and lost in To Dance with the White Dog.
+One Book Thomas County is now in its sixth year.
+Together, we have traveled through time (Mitch Albom's The Time Keeper), explored innocence and justice through the eyes of an exoneree (Picking Cotton), practiced happiness and joy-filled living (The Happiness Project), discovered what makes our region's ecology so very special (Ecology of a Cracker Childhood), and experienced love and lost in To Dance with the White Dog.
 This year, we’re following one Jewish family as they survive World War II and its aftermath in the powerful, hope-filled novel, We Were the Lucky Ones.

 ONE BOOK 2018: we were the lucky ones